Serving the Ashland area community, along with the university community, we offer Learn-to-Swim classes, as well as private and semi-private lessons.

 Learn-to-Swim for Children

 Ashland University’s Learn-to-Swim program helps participants gain confidence in the water and learn proper swimming techniques.
 Children will be supervised by our trained swim instructors and lifeguards, so swimmers of all ages and abilities are in safe hands.

-The prerequisite for each level is the successful demonstration of skills from the preceding level, except for Water Babies and Preschool, which have no prerequisites.
-Each level of Learn-to-Swim includes training in basic water safety and helping others in an emergency in addition to the skills outlined below.
+Each level of the Learn-to-Swim program aims to explore skills and improve technique.
+Please see below for an overview of what general skills are developed in each level.
 Keep in mind that due to the nature of a group lesson, the time your child spends in the water is relative to the total number of children enrolled.
-If you have any questions, feel free to contact us at 419.289.5440 or Recservices@ashland.edu.
+If you have any questions, feel free to contact us at 419.289.5440 or email@example.com.